Naman-sopho/CryptoDoneRight/.github/ISSUE_TEMPLATE/issue_template.md

 This template shows the proper format to make an issue for [CryptoDoneRight.org](https://cryptodoneright.org/)

 1. Delete the header with the "name" and "about"
-1. Write a description of your issue in the "Description" section
+2. Write a description of your issue in the "Description" section
-1. Identify the type of issue in the "Type of Issue" section (mark all that apply)
+3. Identify the type of issue in the "Type of Issue" section (mark all that apply)
-1. In applicable, add additional details.
+4. If applicable, add additional details.
 Otherwise, enter "None" or "N/A".
-1. Delete this Instructions section.
+5. Delete this Instructions section.

 When marking a checkbox, put an "x" in the brackets with no spaces: